Thinking of joining a study?

 • * Pregnant or breastfeeding women

-• * Men and women of child bearing potential not willing to practice successful method of contraception
+• * Men and women of child bearing potential unwilling to practice effective method of contraception

 Treatment of Rheumatoid Arthritis With DMARDs: Predictors of Response